garylirocks/quickrefs/azure-kubernetes-service.markdown

 - Component-level exemptions aren't supported for Resource Provider modes.
 Parameters support is available in Azure Policy definitions to exclude and include particular namespaces.
 - AKS Pod security policy and the Azure Policy Add-on for AKS can't both be enabled.
 For more information, see AKS pod security limitation.

+## Backup

+- Uses Backup Vault
+- Datasources could be:
+  - All namespaces (including future namespaces)
+  - Selected namespaces
+- Other options:
+  - Filter by labels
+  - Whether to include Cluster scopes, secrets, persistent volumes
+- Two types of backup data storage:
+  - **Operational**: saved as snapshots in a storage account in your resource group
+  - **Vault**: moved off your tenant to Microsoft managed tenant
+- Restore:
+  - Can be restored to the original or another AKS cluster
+  - There are similar filtering capabilities as backup operation
+  - You can map one namespace to another namespace

 ## Monitoring